About Dr. Daniel Labow

 - Surgery second opinions

-Dr. Labow has dedicated much of his professional career to his work at Mount Sinai Hospital’s cancer center.
-He has run several clinical trials in an effort to further cancer research and find the best treatments available.
+Before joining the medical team at Nuvance Health Praxair Cancer Center, Dr. Labow dedicated much of his professional career to his work at Mount Sinai Hospital’s cancer center, where he supervised several clinical trials in an effort to further cancer research and find the best treatments available.

 “[HIPEC is] quite unique in combating cancer and getting improved outcomes for patients who often only had months to live.
 We are getting patients that usually survive only months and are now living multiple years.”

-To date, Dr. Labow has performed more than 600 heated chemotherapy procedures and helped prove HIPEC’s viability as a cancer treatment.
-He is now one of the most experienced surgeons in the world when it comes to treating peritoneal mesothelioma and other abdominal cancers.
+Dr. Labow has performed more than 600 heated chemotherapy procedures and helped prove HIPEC’s viability as a cancer treatment.
+He is now one of the most experienced surgeons in the world in treating peritoneal mesothelioma and other abdominal cancers.

 Awards & Honors